SCF Impact Measurement

 For SCF: the analysis helps us to know the difference our funding makes, and how we may need to adjust our funding programmes.

-For school staff: the analysis provides helpful information about how autistic students are finding school and which aspects or lessons they find most difficult/easiest.
+For school and college staff: the analysis provides helpful information about how autistic students are finding school and which aspects or lessons they find most difficult/easiest.
 It is also a good way to show the impact of the SCF-funded activity.

 For autistic students: sharing the analysis with students can highlight which aspects of school they manage well, and which not so well.
 Actually doing the measures with students can also prompt useful discussion.